PayPal Refund Policy

 2. Risks of digital currencies

-The SatoshiPay Service enables internet users to purchase digital goods with small amounts of cryptocurrency such as Bitcoin or other, referred to as SatoshiPay Credit.
-Users that do not have any cryptocurrencies already in their possession can buy small amounts through convenient payment methods such as Paypal from SatoshiPay.
-The conversion of classical (“fiat”) currency held by such users into cryptocurrencies can come with certain risks attached.
+The SatoshiPay Service enables internet users to purchase digital goods with small amounts of digital currency such as Lumen or other, referred to as SatoshiPay Credit.
+Users that do not have any digital currencies already in their possession can buy small amounts through convenient payment methods such as Paypal from SatoshiPay.
+The conversion of classical (“fiat”) currency held by such users into digital currencies can come with certain risks attached.
 The main risks in terms of Buyer Protection are exchange rate fluctuations and network congestion.
 Both may lead to friction in the customer experience.
 How those risks are handled by SatoshiPay is carried out in more detail in Section 3.

 3. Covered Cases